ad12/ALCV-pipeline/README.md

 # ALCV Lens Segmentation

-This repository hosts the code used for both the coarse anterior lens localization (CALL) and finer anterior lens localization (FALL) methods detailed in [Arjun D. Desai, Chunlei Peng, Leyuan Fang, Dibyendu Mukherjee, Andrew Yeung, Stephanie J. Jaffe, Jennifer B. Griffin, and Sina Farsiu, "Open-source, machine and deep learning-based automated software for age estimation through smartphone lens imaging", Biomedical Optics Express, (IN PRESS), 2018](https://www.google.com)
+This repository hosts the code used for both the coarse anterior lens localization (CALL) and finer anterior lens localization (FALL) methods detailed in [Arjun D. Desai, Chunlei Peng, Leyuan Fang, Dibyendu Mukherjee, Andrew Yeung, Stephanie J. Jaffe, Jennifer B. Griffin, and Sina Farsiu, "Open-source, machine and deep learning-based automated algorithm for gestational age estimation through smartphone lens imaging," Biomed.
+Opt.
+Express 9, 6038-6052 (2018)](https://www.osapublishing.org/boe/abstract.cfm?uri=boe-9-12-6038)

 Please cite this paper if you use any component of this software.